 Control What You Eat And How It’s Made

-What I like about making keto fathead bread is that I’m in control of the ingredients.
+What I like about making keto fathead bread is that I control the ingredients.

 For example, for this fathead bread, I chopped garlic and added it to the dough.

-I specifically made this fathead bread savoury so we could dip it in our tomato salad juice.
+I made this fathead bread savoury to dip in our tomato salad juice.

 On days in a rush, we take two slices and add cheddar cheese and tuna salad.

-If there are two keto recipes always in our refrigerator, it’s egg salad and tuna salad.
+If two keto recipes are always in our refrigerator, it’s egg salad and tuna salad.

 You’ll also find cold coffee to make keto iced coffee and hard-boiled eggs.